Education for Sustainable Development

 Environmental sustainability is a core component of the College’s Strategic Plan 2022–27.
 The RCA aims to make global contributions to sustainability, climate change and the circular economy through research, knowledge exchange and the circular economy.

-The Royal College of Art is developing its Environmental Sustainability Strategy which outlines the steps towards the goals outlined in the Strategic Plan.
-It includes a pillar on Teaching & Learning The Strategy will travel to Council for approval on 10 July 2024 and further information will be uploaded to this page following this date.
+In 2023/24, the Royal College of Art developed its first Environmental Sustainability Strategy, which outlines the steps towards the goals outlined in the Strategic Plan.
+It includes four pillars which were approved by the College Council on 10 July 2024:

 The Teaching & Learning pillar of the Environmental Sustainability Strategy was developed based on feedback received through the Annual Sustainability Survey and through consultation with members of academic and technical staff, including trade union representatives, within focus groups.